Cross-collaborative agile UX/UI Research and Design

 Usability Testing

 Translating lo-fi sketches to a mid-fidelity Figma prototype required improvising with borrowed body copy from competitors to begin testing.
 The prototype continued to evolve over the course of 2 iterations based on feedback from 9 usability testers.
-As usability issues were resolved and desirability data was collected, the UI came together.
+As usability issues were resolved and desirability data were collected, the UI came together.

 - Usability testing yielded a 100% success rate